mikrono/tModLoaderWiki_kr_ko/GlobalTile.md

 Allows you to determine whether the given item can become selected when the cursor is hovering over a tile and the auto selection hotkey is pressed.

+### public virtual bool PreHitWire(int i, int j, int type)

+Whether or not the vanilla HitWire code and the HitWire hook is allowed to run.
+Useful for overriding vanilla behavior by returning false.
+Returns true by default.

 ### public virtual void HitWire(int i, int j, int type)

 Allows you to make something happen when a wire current passes through any tile.